-- a) Approval for posting a Web Page must be obtained from the Webmaster or his or her designee(s).
-If at any time, the Webmaster or designee(s) believes the proposed material does not meet the standards approved by SWBOCES, it will not be published on the Web.
-Decisions regarding access to active Web Pages for editing content or organization will be the responsibility of the Webmaster or designee(s). - b) A Web Page must be authorized by the Webmaster or designee(s) who will be responsible for its content, design, currency and maintenance.
-The Webmaster is responsible for ensuring that those constructing and maintaining the Web Page have the necessary technical training and that they fully understand and adhere to SWBOCES policies and regulations.
-The Web Page will include the name of the creator. - c) Staff or student work should be published only as it relates to a school/classroom authorized project or other school-related activity, and in compliance with any and all relevant laws, rules, and regulations. - d) The review of a Student Web Page (if considered a school sponsored student publication) will be subject to prior SWBOCES review as would any other school sponsored student publication.
+- a) Approval for posting a Web Page must be obtained from the Website Manager or his/her designee(s).
+If at any time, the Website Manager/designee(s) believes the proposed material does not meet the standards approved by the SWBOCES, it will not be published on the Web.
+Decisions regarding access to active Web Pages for editing content or organization will be the responsibility of the Website Manager/designee(s). - b) A Web Page must be sponsored by a member of the SWBOCES faculty, staff or administration who will be responsible for its content, design, currency and maintenance.
+The sponsor is responsible for ensuring that those constructing and maintaining the Web Page have the necessary technical training and that they fully understand and adhere to SWBOCES policies and regulations.
+The Web Page must include the name of the sponsor. - c) Staff or student work should be published only as it relates to a school/classroom authorized project or other school-related activity. - d) The review of a Student Web Page (if considered a school-sponsored student publication) shall be subject to prior SWBOCES review as would any other school-sponsored student publication.

-SUBJECT: STANDARDS AND GUIDELINES FOR WEB PAGE PUBLISHING (Cont'd.)
+SUBJECT: SOUTHERN WESTCHESTER BOCES STANDARDS AND GUIDELINES FOR WEB PAGE PUBLISHING (Cont'd.)

-- e) An authorized teacher who is publishing the final Web Page(s) for himself or herself or for a student will edit and test the Page(s) for accuracy of links and check for conformance with Southern Westchester BOCES ("SWBOCES") standards and practices. - f) Commercial advertising or marketing on the SWBOCES/school/classroom Web Page(s) (or the use of school-affiliated Web Pages for the pursuit of personal or financial gain) will be prohibited unless otherwise authorized in accordance with law and/or regulation.
-Decisions regarding website advertising must be consistent with existing SWBOCES policies and practices on this matter.
-School-affiliated Web Pages may mention outside organizations only in the context of school programs that have a direct relationship to those organizations (e.g., sponsorship of an activity, student community service project). - g) Web Pages may include faculty or staff names; however, other personal information about employees including, but not limited to, home telephone numbers, addresses, email addresses, or other identifying information such as names of family members may be published only with the employee's written permission. - h) All Web Pages must conform to the standards for appropriate use found in the SWBOCES' Acceptable Use Policy(ies) and accompanying regulations regarding standards of acceptable use; examples of inappropriate behavior; and compliance with applicable laws, privacy, and safety concerns. - i) All staff authorized to publish material on the SWBOCES/school/classroom Web Page(s) must adhere to best practices and protocols related, but not limited to, ADA compliance as shared by the Webmaster and agree to comply with these practices and protocols prior to posting any material on the Web.
+- e) An authorized teacher who is publishing the final Web Page(s) for himself/herself or for a student will edit and test the Page(s) for accuracy of links and check for conformance with SWBOCES standards and practices. - f) A disclaimer statement about the content of Web Pages must be part of individual sites: - Example: "The SWBOCES has made every reasonable attempt to ensure that our Web Pages are educationally sound and do not contain links to questionable material or material that can be deemed in violation of the SWBOCES' Standards and Guidelines for Web Page Publishing Policy." - g) Commercial advertising or marketing on the SWBOCES/school/classroom Web Page(s) (or the use of school-affiliated Web Pages for the pursuit of personal or financial gain) shall be prohibited unless otherwise authorized in accordance with law and/or regulation.
+Decisions regarding Website advertising must be consistent with existing SWBOCES policies and practices on this matter.
+School-affiliated Web Pages may mention outside organizations only in the context of school programs that have a direct relationship to those organizations (e.g., sponsorship of an activity, student community service project). - h) Web Pages may include faculty or staff names; however, other personal information about employees including, but not limited to, home telephone numbers, addresses, e-mail addresses, or other identifying information such as names of family members may be published only with the employee's written permission. - i) All Web Pages must conform to the standards for appropriate use found in the SWBOCES' Acceptable Use Policy(ies) and accompanying Regulations regarding standards of acceptable use; examples of inappropriate behavior; and compliance with applicable laws, privacy, and safety concerns. - j) All Web Pages must be approved through the designated process before being posted to the SWBOCES/school/classroom Websites. - k) All staff and/or students authorized to publish material on the SWBOCES/school/classroom Web Page(s) shall acknowledge receipt of the SWBOCES' Web Page Standards and agree to comply with same prior to posting any material on the Web.